Get insider access

 Dips

-The peaks and dips performance via Bluetooth is satisfactory on the Focal Bathys.
+The peaks and dips performance via Bluetooth is decent on the Focal Bathys.
 These mostly control the bass range and struggle more in the upper mids and treble regions, where differences in consistency are more audible.
-The bass range is pretty flat, indicating there isn't much deviation from the sound profile in this range.
-A small bump in the mid-mid affects the right driver more than the left and pushes vocals and instruments to the back of the mix.
-There's another peak in the high-mid, which makes vocals and instruments sound harsh, but a massive dip in the low-treble veils their details.
-The low-treble also has a tall peak, so sibilants like hi-hats sound piercing.
+Small deviations in the high-mid make vocals and instruments sound unevenly harsh and weak.
+Similarly, the low treble is uneven, but a large peak makes the upper harmonics of vocals and instruments harsh.
+There are also a few peaks in the mid-treble, so sibilants like hi-hats sound piercing.

 If you switch to the USB-DAC mode, you can expect similar peaks and dips performance.
 However, there's a slight mismatch between the L/R drivers in the Bluetooth's high-mid, which shifts into the DAC's low-treble range and is a bit more noticeable.
 The right driver is more emphasized, making vocals and instruments harsher than the fairly neutral left driver.
 However, the rest of the DAC's peaks and dips response is largely the same as the Bluetooth response.